Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Literature

-Subotiště is mentioned by the latrine general in Budapest when he tells the officers about the logistical mess when delivering gulash and potatoes in Bosnia.
+is mentioned by the latrine general in Budapest when he tells the officers about the logistical muddle in delivering goulash and potatoes to soldiers in Bosnia.

 Background